nops-io/nops-docs/pages/Integrations_and_Agents/Agents/Configure-nOps-Kubernetes-Agent-on-EKS.md

   repository_password = data.aws_ecrpublic_authorization_token.token.password
-  description         = "Helm Chart for nOps kubernetes agent" chart               = "kubernetes-agent" version             = "0.0.71" # Ensure to update this to the latest/desired version: https://gallery.ecr.aws/nops/kubernetes-agent
+  description         = "Helm Chart for nOps kubernetes agent" chart               = "kubernetes-agent" version             = "0.1.2" # Ensure to update this to the latest/desired version: https://gallery.ecr.aws/nops/kubernetes-agent

   # Example to place Prometheus deployment in a on-demand node provisioned by Karpenter (THIS IS THE RECOMMENDED WAY TO RUN PROMETHEUS, Note: using double backslashes (\\) to escape the dot in karpenter.sh/capacity-type)
   #set {
   #  name = "prometheus.server.nodeSelector.karpenter\\.sh/capacity-type"
   #  value = "on-demand"
   #}

+  set {
+    name  = "nops.apiKey"
+    value = "<your_karpenops_api_key" # Get it from the nOps kubernetes agent onboarding process }

   set {
     name  = "datadog.apiKey"
     value = "<datadog_api_key>" # Get it from the nOps kubernetes agent onboarding process